English

 Cet essai examine la représentation manipulatrice promue par deux grandes institutions artistiques européennes, la Biennale di Venezia (2024) et la Documenta15 (2022), à l'appui d'un imaginaire décolonial occidental déformé.

-Presentation of the Restitution and Reparation dossier
+Presentation of the Between Restitution and Re-appropriation dossier

-Agora is publishing today, 18 June 2025, coinciding with the Annual Meeting of CRIA's research group Práticas e Políticas da Cultura (Culture Practices and Policies) ‘Anthropology, Reparations and the Future’, a visual essay that offers a kind of preview of the dossier coordinated by Laura Burocco, Restitution and Reparation, which will soon be published here.
+Agora is publishing today, 18 June 2025, coinciding with the Annual Meeting of CRIA's research group Práticas e Políticas da Cultura (Culture Practices and Policies) ‘Anthropology, Reparations and the Future’, a visual essay that offers a kind of preview of the dossier coordinated by Laura Burocco, Between Restitution and Re-appropriation, which will soon be published here.
 The topicality and relevance of the theme and scope of this dossier, which has received a lot of attention in Etnográfica and in Agora (see, for example, Antropologia Urgente), justifies not only the interest in it, but also this anticipation, coinciding with CRIA's Annual Meeting.

 The publication of a dossier in Agora, a novelty that goes beyond the regular publication space in the journal, constitutes a new challenge for Etnográfica in terms of content communication.
 Given the multimodality that this dossier proposal offered from the outset, we decided to consider publishing it on this platform, favouring digital editorial technical possibilities that allow not only this flexibility in content presentation (and which allows us to preview this piece of the set, which is circumstantially pertinent and timely) but also multisensory access to the full proposal.